PrismLibrary/prismlibrary.github.io/README.md

 Languages
 ------------

-The website is available in English and Japanese.
+The website is available in English, Japanese and Russian.

 To translate sentences, edit the following file:
 ```